mangelats/buffers/README.md

 let vector: Vector<usize> = Vector::new();
 ```

-This project will try to make it as similar as `Vec` but a lot of work is still missing, so only a few methods are actually implemented.
+This project will try to make it as similar as [`Vec`](https://doc.rust-lang.org/std/vec/struct.Vec.html) but a lot of work is still missing, so only a few methods are actually implemented.

+Note though that some [`Vec`](https://doc.rust-lang.org/std/vec/struct.Vec.html) methods are now responsibility of the buffer, and thus may never be available.

 You can also create your own buffer stack.
 For example an inline buffer:
 ```rust